 The neck (cervical spine) is composed of vertebrae bones and discs that connect the upper torso and base of the skull.
 The cervical spine provides stability to the neck while allowing motion to occur.
 Also, each vertebrae has an opening that forms the spinal canal, through which the spinal cord passes.
 Your spinal cord and nerves travel through the spinal canal carrying messages between your brain and muscles.

-Neck pain that is accompanied by arm pain is usually caused by:
+Neck pain that is accompanied by arm and shoulder pain is usually caused by:

-- Pain in the neck that worsens with movement
+- Pain in neck, shoulder and arm that worsens with movement

 - Neck stiffness